portlandcodeschool/primer/primer_basic_lesson_plans/3primerBasicLessonPlan.md

 2. Chrome Dev Tools Quiz
 3. Git Push/Pull ping pong
+4. CodePen exercise: create a nav that moves with the page
-4. Introduce final assignment:
+5. Introduce final assignment:
 	*	Walk through Basecamp: to-do lists, client briefs
-5. Discuss roles and responsibilities of team work
+6. Discuss roles and responsibilities of team work
-6. Create teams for second assignment
+7. Create teams for second assignment
 	*	Students line up by their percieved proficiency
 	*	The end of the line wraps back to the front of the line so there are two columns
-	*	Instructor defines characteristics of an effective team *Students create their own teams and team name
+	*	Instructor defines characteristics of an effective team
+	*   Students create their own teams and team name
-7. Introduce second assignment
+8. Introduce second assignment
-8. Students start working on the final assignment with the remainder of class time available
+9. Students start working on the final assignment with the remainder of class time available

+##Homework:
-##Homework: work on second assignment, meet with your team
+    work on second assignment, meet with your team

 ##Assessment:
 	Exit Card: Complete Google Form before you leave class.